Master of Arts in Education

 Master of Education in Higher Education

-The M.Ed. in Educational Administration with an emphasis in higher education requires the completion of 36 semester hours of graduate credit work with a minimum cumulative grade point average of 3.0 to avoid academic probation.
+The M.Ed. in Educational Administration with an emphasis in higher education program integrates theory with practice to prepare leaders to work in a wide variety of functional areas within higher education.
 The program’s goals are to meet the needs of current and emergent educational leaders in post-secondary education across the nation.
-The program encourages an intensive study of policies and organizational issues in higher education that will assist future leaders, administrators, researchers and policy analysts.
-Minimum credit hours shall be distributed in the following way:
+The program encourages intensive study of policies and organizational issues in higher education that will assist future leaders, administrators, researchers, and policy analysts.
+The location of The University of Texas at El Paso on an international border provides rich context to address the population of our community and the needs of our growing nation.

 Master of Education K-12